Ultima IV: Quest of the Avatar: Reception

 Famitsu reviewed the Famicom (NES) version and scored it 31 out of 40.
 Computer and Video Games magazine reviewed the Sega Master System version in 1990, giving it an 89% score.

-Co-creator of D&D Dave Arneson in 1988 wrote that Ultima IV and a few other games "have stood pretty much alone as quirks instead of trend setters" in the CRPG industry, as other games did not follow their innovations.
+Co-creator of Dungeons & Dragons Dave Arneson in 1988 wrote that Ultima IV and a few other games "have stood pretty much alone as quirks instead of trend setters" in the CRPG industry, as other games did not follow their innovations.

 With a score of 7.80 out of 10, in 1988 Ultima IV was among the first members of the Computer Gaming World Hall of Fame for those games rated highly over time by readers.
 In 1990 the game received the third-highest number of votes in a survey of readers' "All-Time Favorites".
 In 1996, the magazine ranked it as the second-best video game of all time, and the second most-innovative computer game.
 In 2013, IGN placed Ultima IV at #26 in its list of top 100 RPGs of all time.
 In 2015, Peter Tieryas of Tor.com stated that the NES version "represented a different type of ideal...
 You make up the narrative and you determine the course of your journey, engendering a sense of immersion that had the effect of making you feel like you were in more control than any previous RPG."